ABA Therapy in Schools

 I also had recommendations from several specialists, so you may want to consider an IEE.

 You want to get the ABA defined, and then choose the placement that is best going to be able to implement ABA programming.
-I have known parents who have pushed to have people in their own district trained in ABA for their child, because there previously were not any.
+I have known parents who have pushed to have people in their own district trained in ABA for their child because there previously were not any.
 If there are no schools for out-placement, you’re going to have to create the program if the team decides it’s appropriate.
-Not you personally, but if the team decides the child needs ABA, then the team has to find/create ABA therapy program for the child.
+Not you personally, but if the team decides the child needs ABA, then the team has to find/create an ABA therapy program for the child.
 Make sense?

-So where can I find an ABA program for my child?
+Where can I find an ABA program for my child?

 I can only tell you what I know about PA.
-From my experience, there is a huge disconnect between the state, the schools and the community as far as ABA programming.
+From my experience, there is a huge disconnect between the state, the schools, and the community as far as ABA programming.
 As far as I know, there are no public districts near me that offer ABA at the elementary level or above.
-They may apply some ABA principles to their teaching, but I haven’t seen any true, data-driven ABA programs to modify behaviors in the public schools.
-There are however, some of the APSs that offer this and it was the driving force as to why I wanted my son in an APS.
+They may apply some ABA principles to their teaching, but I haven’t seen any true, data-driven ABA programs to modify behaviors in public schools.
+There are, however, some of the APSs that offer this and it was the driving force as to why I wanted my son in an APS.
 (APS meaning Approved Private School or out of district placement)

 At the preschool level, the state (PA) does run the Verbal Behavior Project in conjunction with many of the IU preschool programs to offer it.
-That program (from what I saw) was data driven and used ABA principles.
-However the staffing ratios were too high to provide effective feedback to all the students, all the time.
+That program (from what I saw) was data-driven and used ABA principles.
+However, the staffing ratios were too high to provide effective feedback to all the students, all the time.
 “Errorless teaching” or immediate feedback is one of the key principles of ABA.

 It’s also a head-scratcher for me as to why the state and Pattan would do this project, only to abandon these kids at age 6.
-Usually ABA Therapy Programs are not available in the public schools.
+Usually, ABA Therapy Programs are not available in public schools.
 I sure hope that there is a project in the works to encourage this at the elementary level and beyond, but I digress.
 If you do have a preschooler and live in Pennsylvania, call your IU and see if there is a location near you that is participating in the Verbal Behavior Project.
 Then work with your child’s team to determine if it’s an appropriate placement.

 At school age, I find that the only decent ABA programs are found in the APSs.
-The APSs unfortunately for the most part are near our major cities, so if you are in rural PA you may not have access.
+The APSs unfortunately, for the most part, are near our major cities, so if you are in rural PA you may not have access.

 There are private ABA programs and businesses, you just have to find them.
 There are some companies that just hire behaviorists to come out to your home and work with your child.
 These types of programs are usually either private pay or paid for by insurance.
 I don’t know how you find these programs other than word of mouth and internet searches.

 I found SPARC just by word of mouth from other parents.
 You may also want to look in your insurance company’s published list of authorized providers to see if there are any.
 Some universities run clinics or programs as a way for their grad students to learn and gain experience.
 SPARC is attached to West Chester University.
-Another route you may want to try is with wraparound.
+Another route you may want to try is with wraparound behavioral health services.
 Tell your wraparound diagnosing doctor that you want your child’s team to use ABA to address their behavioral challenges.

 Side note: If your child does have autism, you may want to familiarize yourself with PA Act 62.
 Act 62 covers services for autism in PA, because, again, since ABA is expensive, insurance companies don’t usually just smile and gleefully pay for it.
 Sigh, nothing is easy.